MomentsLD/moments/docs/modules/dfe.rst

     Gamma-DFE fit to the MSL missense data.

-Next, we LOF variants in exactly the same way:
+Next, we fit LOF variants in exactly the same way:

 .. jupyter-execute::